ngrx/platform/projects/ngrx.io/content/guide/store-devtools/recipes/exclude.md

 ## Step 1: Put Store Devtools In `environment.ts`

-We can put `@ngxs/store-devtools` into an `environment.ts` file, which is typically replaced with `environment.prod.ts`.
+To exclude it, put `@ngrx/store-devtools` into an `environment.ts` file, which is replaced with `environment.prod.ts`.
 Given the below example:

 <code-example header="environments/environment.ts">
 import { StoreDevtoolsModule } from '@ngrx/store-devtools';